O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/DenialOfService.md

     - Since the states may be different depending on the implementation used, this can cause major problems in consensus.
     - https://github.com/cybercongress/go-cyber/issues/66
 - **Time**:
-    - The execution of code may occur are slightly different time windows on different nodes.
+    - The execution of code may occur slightly different time windows on different nodes.
     - Additionally, the clocks on some nodes may differ slightly compared to others.
     - Direct comparisons on time can cause major discrepancies as a result.
     - https://forum.cosmos.network/t/cosmos-sdk-vulnerability-retrospective-security-advisory-jackfruit-october-12-2021/5349